multiscale-cosim/TVB-NEST/README.md

 3. test_nest/test_translator_tvb_to_nest.sh
 4. test_nest/test_nest_save.sh

-Test only nest : run_nest_one.py (for 1 region in Nest but it can be easily extend to 112 regions) Test only tvb : run_tvb_one.py (for 1 region in TVB but it can be easily extend to 112 regions)
+Test only nest : run_nest_one.py (for 1 region in Nest but it can be easily extend to 104 regions) Test only tvb : run_tvb_one.py (for 1 region in TVB but it can be easily extend to 104 regions)

 For testing the co-simulation, you can check :
     - test_nest/test_co-sim.sh
     - install/docker/run_image.sh
     - install/singularity/run_image.sh

+## Cluster <a name="cluster"></a>
+The option for using the project in a cluster is base on the system manager slurm.
+If you have another system manager, you need to modify run_exploration.
+For the moment, it's impossible to add option to slurm but it's easily to add this feature.
+WARNING: this project are only test on DEEPEST.
+### DEEPEST : <a name="deepest"></a>
+The installation and the option for the cluster are build for DEEPEST (https://www.deep-projects.eu/).
+The file install/deep/install.sh is for compile and install all the python library in the folder lib for the usage in the cluster.
+For testing the installation, you need to change the file /test_nest/init.sh.
+This file contain the initialisation for running job.
+Moreover, the parameter cluster in teh co-simulation need to be equals at true.

 ## Future implementation :<a name="future"></a>
 1. Improve the communication pattern for the input of Nest
-2. Install on cluster
-3. Add a second function to transform rate to spike based on Multiple Interaction Process Model
+2. Add a second function to transform rate to spike based on Multiple Interaction Process Model
-4. Improve synchronisation between modules (actually file synchronization).
+3. Improve synchronisation between modules (actually file synchronization).
-5. Add test for the input an output of interface TVB.
+4. Add test for the input an output of interface TVB.
-6. Add test for valid the value a simulation
+5. Add test for valid the value a simulation
-7. Add some functions of the simulation Nest to include multimeter recorder and other stimuli.
+6. Add some functions of the simulation Nest to include multimeter recorder and other stimuli.

 ## Extension :<a name="extension"></a>
 1. Replace the output of simulator by a streaming output function.